Where sex matters | Data and statistics

 Susan Bewley, Margaret McCartney, Catherine Meads and Amy Rogers published an article in the British Medical Journal calling for clarity about sex and gender in medical records and data.

-This a "rapid response" from Sex Matters co-founder Maya Forstater that was published online by the BMJ.23rd March 2021
+This "rapid response" from Sex Matters co-founder Maya Forstater was published online by the BMJ.23rd March 2021

 -